 \subsection{Parameter space and technical definitions}

-Before we present the consistency of DEEM, we first define our parameter space of interest and formally introduce some technical terms.
+Before presenting the consistency of DEEM, we define our parameter space of interest and formally introduce some technical terms.
 We assume that the number of cluster is known and focus on the two-cluster case, i.e.~$K=2$.